vazirilab/SID/README.md

 Clone/download and add the base folder and the `src/` and `external/` folders to Matlab path recursively.

 ## Binary builds
-Binaries for command-line usage will be provided in the `bin/` directory (the current binaries are not yet functional).
+Binaries for command-line usage will be provided in the `bin/` directory (the current binaries are not yet functional; to be updated shortly).

 ## License
 See [LICENSE.md](LICENSE.md)